readyready15728/misc/awakemud-notes.md

 this entry easily) and an NPC who practices Biotech and Medicine.
 * Where the entrance of Scalpel's Chop Shop is, head east, northeast, north, into an abandoned building, and at the top is TraderVix, who offers work.
+(Maxes out at 2000 rep?)
+* A bum who sells spray paint can also be found just a bit west of the abandoned building.
 * Read the sign before taking the ferry.
 * The manager at Star Sapphire has work only for less experienced runners.
 * The Parker Center in East Tacoma sells vehicles and drones.